peterTorres7/Website-Barbershop/README.md

 ## Inspiration
 🎇
-Build a web application for a local barbershop business.
+Build a web application for a local business.

 ## Author
 🧑🏻